kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 {{#/tab }}
 {{#/tabs }}

-To verify the control plane is up and running ensure the control plane machine `PHASE` is `running`.
+To verify the control plane is up, check if the control plane machine has a ProviderID.
 ```
-kubectl get machines --selector cluster.x-k8s.io/control-plane=true
+kubectl get machines --selector cluster.x-k8s.io/control-plane
 ```

-After the controlplane is up and running, let's retrieve the [target cluster] Kubeconfig:
+After the controlplane is up, we can retrieve the workload cluster Kubeconfig:

 {{#tabs name:"tab-getting-kubeconfig" tabs:"AWS,Azure,Docker,vSphere"}}
 {{#tab AWS}}